swiftlang/swift-evolution/proposals/0452-integer-generic-parameters.md

 ## Proposed solution

-Generic types can now be parameterized by integer parameters, declared using the syntax `let <Name>: Int` inside of the generic parameter angle brackets:
+Generic types can now be parameterized by integer parameters, declared using the syntax `let <name>: Int` inside of the generic parameter angle brackets:

 ```swift
 struct Vector<let count: Int, Element> {